Can Letters From Friends and Family Help My Disability Case at a Hearing?

 How Do My Friends and Family Write a Support Letter?

-The Social Security Administration (SSA) provides a form called the Third-Party Function Report that you give to the person who you've asked to write a letter.
+The Social Security Administration (SSA) provides a form called the Third-Party Function Report that you can give to the person who you've asked to write a letter.
 The form asks specific questions about activities of daily living, but doesn't provide a lot of space to answer.
 Section E of this form ("Remarks") allows you to attach a support letter from your friend or family member.

 Tips for Writing a Support Letter